Skip to main content

 The conceptual and practical divergences between health plan-affiliated wellness schemes and independent, clinically-driven protocols are ultimately rooted in a profound difference in their underlying scientific paradigms.
 The former operates within a framework of public health epidemiology and behavioral psychology, focused on statistical risk mitigation across populations.

-The latter is grounded in the principles of and endocrinology, aiming for the precise recalibration of an individual’s complex, interconnected physiological networks.
+The latter is grounded in the principles of systems biology and endocrinology, aiming for the precise recalibration of an individual’s complex, interconnected physiological networks.
 To appreciate this distinction, one must examine the biological architecture that these programs attempt to influence.

 The human body is a system of systems, a nested hierarchy of regulatory networks that maintain a state of dynamic equilibrium, or homeostasis.
 Health is the expression of this system’s resilience and adaptability.
 Disease and dysfunction arise when these regulatory networks become compromised.